bblack16/plutonium-waypoints/iw5/scripts/README.md

 ## Friend Markers

 This is an early prototype and will likely see changes and improvements.
 My goal for this script was to make it easier to spot my friends in matches when playing with bots.
-Currently, this simply sets the headicon of all friendlu human players to their faction logo.
+Currently, this simply sets the headicon of all friendly human players to their faction logo.
 This works well at short distances for spotting human friendlies.
 Ultimately, I want to replicate how some of the newer CoD titles display party members on the minimap in a different color, but that has so far proved to be a difficult thing to do.

 ## Settings